sirnewton01/p9-tutorial/windows.md

 Graphical programs are able to customize the graphics within the window.
 They can also override the mouse cursor and present its own mouse click menus.
 A program is free to completely define its own UI within that window, acme being a good example of this.
 The manual pages are a good way to learn about how to use custom UI's.

 In many ways a window appears to a program as having its own screen and mouse.
 The abstraction is so similar that it is possible to run another instance of the Rio window manager inside a window!
 Try running it now and then draw a new window inside the second Rio.
-That inner window is visually sandboxed within the rio window.
+That inner window is sandboxed within the rio window.
 There's no way that it can resize itself and escape.
 This is also how Plan 9 developers can test changes to Rio before deploying those changes to their system.

-Each program has its own way to quit/exit and close its window.
+Each program has its own way to quit, exit and close its window.
 If the application is not responding or you forget how to quit a particular program you can right-click on the desktop, chose "Delete" and right click on the window you want to kill.
 Try right-clicking in your rio window and deleting the inner window now.
 Next, try right-clicking on your outer desktop and deleting the inner rio window.

+Resizing windows works much like it does on other systems.
+When you hover the mouse over the window's edge you can see that the cursor changes shape.
+On the edges you can resize that edge either vertically or horizontally.
+On the corners you can resize both ways.
+There is no known shortcut to maximize a window automatically to cover the whole screen, Instead, it is a manual process.

+There is another way to resize windows.
+You can right-click on the desktop, choose Resize, right-click on the window to resize and draw out the new location of your window.